 Do you feel like you’re squashing the fun for being strict and holding your ground?
-It’s okay to be the “bad guy” and still parent effectively.
-Here’s how.
+Learn how to be the bad guy in parenting while being loving.

 Do your days feel like you’re squashing out the fun for being strict and holding your ground?
 You’re trying to have a fun, positive moment with your kids, but you can’t seem to go a minute before disciplining them yet again.